Statement of the Board of Management on business development in 2022

-The trends in the industry, in particular on the European telecommunications markets, remain challenging due to competitive pressure and strict regulatory requirements.
-In order to succeed in the future, we continue to invest heavily in the key to our success: our network infrastructure.
-In 2020, we made global investments (before spectrum) of EUR 21.0 billion, EUR 3.0 billion more than in the prior year, with a focus on the parallel build-out of broadband and mobile infrastructure (optical fiber and 5G).
-Including spectrum payments, this figure was EUR 18.7 billion in the reporting year.
+The trends in the industry, in particular on the European telecommunications markets, remain challenging due to ongoing competitive pressure and strict regulatory requirements.
+In order to succeed in the future, we continue to invest heavily in the key to our success: our network infrastructure and our technology.
+In 2022, we made Group-wide investments (before spectrum) of EUR 21.0 billion, EUR 3.0 billion more than in the prior year, with a focus on the parallel build-out of our broadband and mobile infrastructure (optical fiber and 5G).
+Including the spectrum payments, this figure was EUR 24.1 billion in the reporting year.
 Our free cash flow AL (before dividend payments and spectrum investment) increased by 30.2 % to EUR 11.5 billion.
 We are therefore a solid investment-grade company with access to the international capital markets.
 The rating agency Standard & Poor’s even raised our rating outlook in April 2022, and, for the first time, our U.S. subsidiary has also had a full investment-grade rating from all three major rating agencies since August 2022.

 As communicated at our Capital Markets Day in May 2021, we want to underpin our strong starting position going forwards with solid financial growth rates.
 We pursue a sustainable dividend policy for our shareholders.
 For the 2022 financial year, we will propose a dividend of EUR 0.70 for each dividend-bearing share.
 This year, the dividend will once again be paid out without any deduction of capital gains tax, and we expect this to be also the case in the years to come.
 Following a very strong year in 2021, the stock markets showed a much weaker performance in 2022.
 By contrast, the T-Share closed 2022 up 14.0 %.
 On a total return basis, it was up by as much as 18.6 %.